 August, twas the twenty-fifth,

-This first line lets us know the date of the poem.
+This first line lets us know the date of ‘Bars Fight’.
 This is an interesting feature that isn’t often seen in a poem.
-Poems often establish a scene, but establishing a time is far less common, this sort of information is usually drip fed in subtly.
+Poems often establish a scene, but establishing a time is far less common, this sort of information is usually drip-fed in subtly.

 Seventeen houndred forty-six,